 - Merriam’s Wild Turkey: These wild turkeys live in mountainous regions.
 They have lower back and tail feathers with purple and bronze color.

 Turkeys are indeed very delicious as they contain more vitamins, minerals, fat, and calories.
 The dark meat of the turkey is said to contain better amounts of vitamins, minerals, fat, and calories compared to the white turkey meat.
 They are rich in protein that helps maintain lean muscle mass.
-This also make a person feel fuller for a longer time.
+This also makes a person feel fuller for a longer time.
 They are sliced properly with the same practice as with slicing a chicken.

 Turkey is not just a national food that is being consumed every thanksgiving, but it symbolizes a country, a great story of history, and a symbol of change for the many.
-What’s good about turkey is that they are still being preserved and commemorated allowing families and different people to unite as one just for one day of feast.
+What’s good about turkey is that they are still being preserved and commemorated allowing families and different people to unite as one just for one day of the feast.
 In addition, they have been the cornerstone of a powerful country in the days of its very beginning which gives a truly remarkable meaning for every thanksgiving.
 Therefore, turkey is the national food of choice every thanksgiving.